Skip to main content

 Once complete, it should look like this (with your authenticated GitLab username being visible):

 Additionally, your GitLab applications settings should list Gearset as an authorized app.
 Here, you have the ability to revoke the application at any time.
+You can follow the link above, or click on your Profile image in Gitlab, select Preferences from the dropdown.
+Then you can find the Applications menu.

 Did this answer your question?